Pen computing: Gesture recognition

 This is the technique of recognizing certain special shapes not as handwriting input, but as an indicator of a special command.

 For example, a "pig-tail" shape (used often as a proofreader's mark) would indicate a "delete" operation.
 Depending on the implementation, what is deleted might be the object or text where the mark was made, or the stylus can be used as a pointing device to select what it is that should be deleted.
 With Apple's Newton OS, text could be deleted by scratching in a zig-zag pattern over it.

 Recent systems have used digitizers which can recognize more than one "stylus" (usually a finger) at a time, and make use of Multi-touch gestures.

 The PenPoint OS was a special operating system which incorporated gesture recognition and handwriting input at all levels of the operating system.
 Prior systems which employed gesture recognition only did so within special applications, such as CAD/CAM applications or text processing.

+Palm rejection

+Palm rejection is a technology used in touch-sensitive devices to distinguish between intentional input from a stylus or finger and contact from a user's palm.
+This feature allows users to rest their hand on the screen while using the device, without causing unintended marks or interactions.
+It relies on a combination of technology in the pen, the software and the screen digitizer technology, to work effectively.

 History

 Pen computing has very deep historical roots.

-For example, the first patent for an electronic device used for handwriting, the telautograph, was granted in 1888.
+The first patent for an electronic device used for handwriting, the telautograph, was granted in 1888.

 What is probably the first patent for a system that recognized handwritten characters by analyzing the handwriting motion was granted in 1915.

 Around 1954 Douglas T Ross, working on the Whirlwind computer at MIT, wrote the "first hand-drawn graphics input program to a computer".

 The first publicly demonstrated system using a tablet and handwriting text recognition instead of a keyboard for working with a modern digital computer dates to 1956.